ppy/osu-wiki/wiki/osu!wiki_contribution_guide/en.md

 ![Setting the merge message](Contribute_syncmerge2.jpg "Setting the merge message")

-Click on the green "Confirm merge" button, and the branch is updated successfully to the latest version.
+Click on the green "Confirm merge" button and the branch will be updated successfully to the latest version.

 To update your other branches, do the same thing in this section in a new PR but with different branch this time.